 5. Don’t be afraid of negative reviews

 Shoppers don’t just want to see positive reviews—they want opinions from all angles.
-In fact, 82% of consumers who read online reviews specifically seek out negative reviews.
 This isn’t necessarily a bad thing, since users spend five times as long on sites when they’re interacting with bad reviews.
-Reading bad reviews can even lead to an 85% increase in conversion rate.

 6. Always be honest about reviews

 Winning the trust of consumers is the key to long-term success, so it’s crucial that you’re always honest about reviews—both good and bad.

 Be very careful not to alter negative reviews or delete them, or you might end up in a sticky situation, like Fashion Nova.
 The brand had to pay a $4.2 million fine for suppressing negative reviews and lost a lot of trust with its buyers.